FarisZR/FarisZR.com/content/post/add-missing-packages-wordpress-docker/index.en.md

 keywords:
   - docker
   - wordpress
-summary: how to add missing Linux packages to WordPress Docker images without the need to rebuild them for each update.
+description: how to add missing Linux packages to WordPress Docker images without the need to rebuild them for each update.
 ---
 If you use WordPress in docker, sometimes you may have some plugins complaining about missing libraries / packages, like for example EWWW image optimizer, that was complaining about missing image libraries.